RuedigerVoigt/track-covid-19/README.md

 A couple of Jupyter Notebooks that analyze open data on Covid-19.
 Main focus is the situation in Germany.

+The RKI stated that not all vaccinations are tracked, so actual vaccination numbers should be higher.

 ## ICU Capacity Utilization

 [Jupyter Notebook](intensive-care.ipynb) | [PDF](intensive-care.pdf)